adamedx/winbox/README.md

 ### winbox::editor
 Installs a text editor -- the default is Visual Studio Code, which can be overridden via the `editor` attribute for this cookbook.

+### winbox::git
+Installs Posh-Git, a module to help make the git command line tool more PowerShell friendly.

 ### Advanced recipes
 The following recipes are not included by the default recipe -- you'll